VictoriaMetrics/victorialogs-datasource/src/README.md

 open a Jaeger datasource and search for the `trace_id` value:

 <img alt="Derived fields explore" src="https://github.com/VictoriaMetrics/victorialogs-datasource/blob/main/src/img/derived_fields_explore.png?raw=true">

+If the trace ID is not stored in a separate field but in a log message itself, then use `Regex in log line` option to specify a regex expression for extracting the trace value from log message.

 Learn more about [Derived Fields in Grafana](https://grafana.com/docs/grafana/next/datasources/loki/configure-loki-data-source/#derived-fields).